icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [cabal (d12frosted)](https://github.com/d12frosted/cabal.plugin.zsh) - Adds autocompletion for cabal.
 - [cabal (ehamberg)](https://github.com/ehamberg/zsh-cabal-completion) - Add tab completion for cabal.
 - [carapace-bin](https://github.com/rsteube/carapace-bin) - Multi-shell multi-command argument completer.
-- [carapace](https://github.com/rsteube/carapace) - Completion generator for Bash, Elvish, Fish, Oil, Powershell, Xonsh and ZSH.
-Note - this does not automatically generate completions as needed, you have to explicitly run it to generate completions for a command.
 - [cargo](https://github.com/MenkeTechnologies/zsh-cargo-completion) - All the functionality of the original oh-my-zsh cargo completion, with additional support for remote crates via `cargo search` in `cargo add`.
 - [carthage](https://github.com/squarefrog/zsh-carthage) - Provides completions and aliases for use with [Carthage](https://github.com/Carthage/Carthage).
 - [cf-zsh-autocomplete](https://github.com/norman-abramovitz/cf-zsh-autocomplete-plugin) - Adds autocomplete for all [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/) commands.